 1044 Joules.
 On the other hand, a foe is said to come from it's value in powers of 10 ergs:

 1044J = 10 51erg so ten to the fifty one ergs.

 We mentioned at the beginning that black holes are simple as long as we don't get too close or look at them in too much detail.
 So, it's only fair that we at least mention what some of those details are, and why they were not included.

 The eagle eyed among you might have noticed that we only briefly mentioned the rotation of black holes, and never went into further detail.
 So, why did we exclude it?
 That is because including the rotation of black holes into the equations and explanations complicates the topic to the degree that requires several pages of text and mathematical derivations to get a grasp on the general effects.

 By sticking to non-rotating black holes, we have kept this calculator simple and easy to use.
 Most people would be put off by us digging into almost philosophical topics, such as: Could there exist a naked singularity? or How much does rotation affect the energy released in the collision?
-If answering these questions is going to keep you up until 4am, we suggest you check out these pages on naked singularities and rotating black holes.
+If answering these questions is going to keep you up until 4am, we suggest you check out these pages on and .